Drag

 • Use Snowflake's QUERY_HISTORY and WAREHOUSE_METERING_HISTORY views

-• Identify top 10 most expensive queries every week
+• Identify the top 10 most expensive queries every week

 • Optimize or restructure them — a single bad query running hourly can cost $5,000–15,000/month